luispedro/pythonvision_org/content/pages/tutorial.rst

     :target: /media/files/images/dna-coloured.jpeg

 This is because, by default, pylab shows images as a heatmap.
-You can see the more traditional grey-scale image by switching the colormap used.
+You can see the more traditional grey-scale image by switching the colourmap used.
 Instead of the default *jet* colourmap, we can set it to the *gray* one, which is the traditional greyscale representation: